Walk this way

 Free walking apps

-See how you can fit active minutes into your week by using a tracking tool such as the Active 10.
+Are you a slow or fast walker?
+See how you can fit active minutes into your week by using a tracking tool such as walking app, it also tells you if you are walking at a speed that is considered 'brisk'.

 You can also try Walk It website which has route maps between any two points, including your journey time, calorie burn, step count and carbon saving.